ifoxfoot/fqacalc/README.md

 ## Wetness metric

-`fqacalc` has one wetness metric, which calculates the mean wetness coefficient per site.
-The wetness coefficient is based off of the Wetland Indicator Status.
-Negative wetness coefficients indicate a stronger affinity for wetlands, while positive wetland coefficients indicate an affinity for uplands.
+`fqacalc` has one wetness metric, which calculates the mean wetness coefficient.
+The wetness coefficient is based off of the wetland indicator status.
+Negative wetness coefficients indicate a stronger affinity for wetlands, while positive wetness coefficients indicate an affinity for uplands.

 ``` r
 #mean wetness